Professor of Romance Studies

 Coronil, Fernando.
 The Fernando Coronil Reader The Struggle for Life Is the Matter.
 2019.

 Dubois, L. The Banjo: America's African Instrument.
 Harvard University Press, 2016.

-Gaffield, J, and Acacia, M. Documents constitutionnels d’Haïti 1790-1860 / Constitutional Documents of Haiti, 1790-1860.
-Ed.
-L Dubois.
-Berlin and New York: De Gruyter, 2013.
+Gaffield, Julia, and Michel Acacia.
+Documents constitutionnels d’Haïti 1790-1860 / Constitutional Documents of Haiti, 1790-1860.
+Edited by Laurent Dubois, Berlin and New York: De Gruyter, 2013.